Gimbap

+Modern variations range from vegetarian and keto-friendly options to specialty rolls.
+It is also a staple of Korean bunsik culture, frequently paired with tteokbokki or ramyeon.

 Etymology

 Gim (김) refers to edible seaweed in the genus Porphyra and Pyropia.
 Bap (밥) broadly refers to cooked rice.
-The compound term gimbap is a neologism; it was not a part of the Korean language until the 20th century.

 The term gimbap was used in a 1935 Korean newspaper article but at the time, the loanword norimaki was used as well.
 Norimaki, borrowed from the name of a similar Japanese dish, was part of the Japanese vocabulary that entered into the Korean language during Japanese occupation (1910–1945).
 The two words were used interchangeably until gimbap was made the universal term, as part of efforts to clear away remnants of Japanese colonialism and purify the Korean language.